NBPsychiatry ...

 NB Psychiatry

-Obsessive-Compulsive Disorder (OCD)
+What is Obsessive-Compulsive Disorder (OCD)?

-However many individuals who do not have Obsessive-Compulsive Disorder also experience upsetting thoughts or repetitive activities.
-But OCD patients have inflexible actions and intrusive, recurring thoughts since when the behaviors are not good enough, it frequently generates a tremendous deal of distress, which is frequently accompanied by a particular fear of terrible consequences.
-A cycle of recurrent obsessions and compulsions catch many OCD sufferers; here, we’ll quickly touch on both.
+Many individuals who do not have OCD also experience upsetting thoughts or repetitive activities.
+However, OCD patients have inflexible actions and intrusive, recurring thoughts.
+When the behaviors are not carried out, they frequently generate a tremendous deal of distress, which is frequently accompanied by a particular fear of terrible consequences.

 OCD Obsessions:

 People who have OCD experience distressing and repeated cravings that are beyond their control.
 Obsessions are persistent thoughts, impulses, or images that bring on unpleasant feelings like fear, revulsion, or worry.
-Many OCD sufferers are aware of psychotherapy that these thoughts and behaviors are excessive or irrational and are the result of their minds.
+Many OCD patients are aware of psychotherapy that these thoughts and behaviors are excessive or irrational and are the result of their minds.
 However, logic or reasoning is unable to alleviate the discomfort brought on by these intrusive thoughts.

 Obsessive Compulsive Disorder